Unleashing the Potential of Diffusion Models for End-to-End Autonomous Driving

-\textbf{High generation quality}: Furthermore, we visualized the generated trajectories of different models, as shown in Fig.~\ref{fig:grid_openloop}.
+\textbf{High Generation Quality}.
+Furthermore, we visualized the generated trajectories of different models, as shown in Figure~\ref{fig:grid_openloop}.
 Although most models generate trajectories that resemble the ground truth, the quality varies across different loss space designs.
 Some models (especially $\epsilon$-pred) generate trajectories with noticeable non-smoothness and irregular jitters, leading to abrupt changes in heading direction and velocity, while the $\tau_0$-prediction models generate trajectories with better kinematic coherence.
 This disparity likely stems from denoising dynamics during the final, low-noise steps~\citep{ning2025dctdiff}.
 Unlike $\epsilon$- and $v$-prediction models, which struggle to estimate faint noise signals and consequently generate high-frequency artifacts, data prediction demonstrates superior stability.
 By directly predicting the trajectory, it effectively suppresses noise to yield smoother, kinematically consistent trajectories.
 Another thing worth noting is that the $\epsilon$-prediction models trained with $\tau_0$- and $v$-loss suffered a complete breakdown.
 The failure of these two modes can be attributed to the extremely high variance of training objectives in which the noise target is scaled by $1 / \alpha_t$.
 In conclusion, the $\tau_0$-prediction model with $\tau_0$-loss yields both fast convergence and high-quality generation, making it a suitable choice for further investigation.
 Therefore, we choose this design as the default for the following investigative experiments and discussions.